Carson School Stage Combat

 - Ian Borden: An actor, director, scholar and Certified Teacher of Stage Combat with the SAFD, Ian teaches at the Johnny Carson School of Theatre and Film at the University of Nebraska - Lincoln.
 Recent acting credits include Unnecessary Farce at the Nebraska Repertory Theatre, As You Like It for the South Dakota Shakespeare Festival and The Three Musketeers for the Blackhills Playhouse.
 He has directed a myriad of shows, including Three Musketeers, Agravio! and Twelfth Night for the Carson School.
 Fight Direction credits extend from theatres in Canada all the way to the Bahamas.
 Ian is also the founder of the annual Lincoln Assassination Stage Combat Workshop.
 Ian has a Master of Fine Arts in Acting and Directing from the University of Missouri-Kansas City, a PhD in Theatre Studies from Florida State University, and is an associate member of the Stage Directors and Choreographers Society.

-- Harris Smith: Harris is currently the Interim Director for the Johnny Carson School of Theatre and Film.
+- Harris Smith: Harris is the Director for the Johnny Carson School of Theatre and Film.
 He earned his M.F.A in Acting from the University of Washington.
 He is a Certified Teacher of Stage Combat through the S.A.F.D.
 He just recently served as fight director for St. Louis Black Repertory's production of Othello.
 Other fight direction and movement coaching includes; Illinois Shakespeare Festival, Nebraska Repertory Theatre, Capital Repertory (NY) and Seattle Children's Theatre to name a few.
 Some of his theatrical credits include; Utah Shakespeare Festival, A Contemporary Theatre (Seattle), Sacramento Theatre Company, Shakespeare on the Green (Nebraska), Illinois Shakespeare Festival as well as other national and international venues.
 Film credits include; Runaway Train, Singles, Past Midnight, Amazing Grace & Chuck, Seven Hours to Judgement, and Chips the War Dog.

 - Paul Steger: Paul Steger was the Director of the Johnny Carson School of Theatre and Film and Executive Director of the Nebraska Repertory Theatre from 2005-2016.
 Steger has taught at some of America's most renowned theatre training programs, including Webster University's Conservatory, the North Carolina School of the Arts, Florida State University and the Asolo Conservatory.
 He is a member of Actor's Equity and the Screen Actor's Guild with numerous credits in the film, television and theatre industries.
 He is a proud member of the National Theatre Conference.
 Steger has directed more than 40 productions for the educational and professional theatre including River Stage, Nebraska Theatre Caravan, Wisconsin Shakespeare Festival, and the St. Louis and Nebraska Repertory Theatres.
 His collaborations with a variety of video and performance artists have played such venues as Franklin Furnace (NYC), The Museum of Contemporary Art (Chicago), The Contemporary Museum of Art (Glasgow), and the Ljubljana Festival (Croatia).
 AEA, SAG, National Theatre Conference, U/RTA, NAST